Data-driven material identification in micromorphic continua: Introduction

-In light of these limitations, we propose to pivot away from homogenization altogether and instead extract generalized stress--strain data directly from full-field \emph{kinematic} measurements and applied forces in boundary value problems (BVPs).
-Building upon previous developments for classical Cauchy materials~\cite{leygue2018data, stainier2019model}, the proposed framework is agnostic to the constitutive model and relies solely on enforcing non-classical balance laws and compatibility relations.
-In this way, it enables a direct identification of material data for generalized micromorphic continua, including non-symmetric and higher-order stresses.
+\tB{Here, we propose to pivot away from homogenization and instead address the question of whether generalized stress--strain data can be inferred directly from full-field kinematic measurements and applied forces in boundary value problems (BVPs)}.
+Building upon previous developments for classical Cauchy materials~\cite{leygue2018data, stainier2019model}, the proposed framework is agnostic to the constitutive behavior and relies solely on enforcing non-classical balance laws and compatibility relations.
+In this way, it enables a direct identification of material data for \tB{micromorphic continua}, including non-symmetric and higher-order stresses.
 The identified data is then suitable for either material model calibration or model-free data-driven simulations.

-The paper is structured as follows.
-Sections~\ref{sec:micromorphic} and~\ref{sec:fem} provide a brief overview of micromorphic continuum mechanics and its data-driven reformulation, respectively.
+The paper is structured as follows. \tB{Section~\ref{sec:micromorphic} provides an overview of micromorphic mechanics and its forward data-driven formulation}.
 Section~\ref{sec:DDI} presents the proposed data-driven identification method.
-Section~\ref{sec:num} presents numerical validation simulations and an application to mechanical metamaterials, while section~\ref{sec:conclusion} concludes with a summary and outlook.
+Section~\ref{sec:num} presents synthetic validation examples, including elastic and inelastic materials, followed by identification and prediction in mechanical metamaterials.
+Section~\ref{sec:conclusion} provides a summary and~outlook.